Student Accommodation Yield Calculator — South Africa

 The correct way to model this: use 10–10.5 months per year as your occupancy figure, not 11–12 months.
 Some investors incorrectly apply a standard vacancy rate (e.g. 8%) to 12 months, which underestimates the true vacancy impact.
 The academic calendar model is more accurate — and produces a lower gross yield figure that better reflects the economic reality of the investment.

-Mitigating strategies include: renting to working professionals during December–January at a lower rate; accepting a third-year student on a 12-month lease to maintain income; or using the December–January period for maintenance and refurbishment without any income cost.
+Mitigating strategies include renting to working professionals during December–January at a lower rate, accepting a third-year student on a 12-month lease, or using the December–January period for maintenance and refurbishment without any income cost.

 SA University Nodes — Where Student Property Works Best